-Breast fat transfer for breast augmentation is one of the hottest cosmetic breast procedures.
+Breast fat transfer for breast augmentation is one of the hottest cosmetic breast procedures in Salt Lake City, Layton, and surrounding areas.
 Similar to Brazillian Butt Lift (BBL), fat is transferred from an undesired area to the desired area with the effect of completely changing the body shape.
 If the procedure is expertly performed, the fat becomes a permanent breast size and shape enhancer.
-It is intuitive and straightforward in concept.
-Patients were asking for this well before it was understood and proven safe.

 Breast augmentation by fat transfer or breast implants?